simonsobs/ocs/docs/developer/clients.rst

             'acq': client_t.ProcessClient(app, therm_address, 'acq')
         }

-In this codeblock we define the root of our address space, which by default is 'observatory'.
+In this code block we define the root of our address space, which by default is 'observatory'.
 We combine this along with the target defined in ``pargs.target`` to form our address.
 This target will be the Agent's "instance-id".
 We're considering a thermometry control system (either the Lakeshore 240 or Lakeshore 372) in this example, hence the prefix 'therm'.

 We define a dictionary, ``therm_ops``, with each of our Agent Tasks and Processes, in this case, just one of each.
-The final arguement in both ``client_t.TaskClient`` and ``client_t.ProcessClient`` must match the Task and Process names registered by the Agent.
+The final argument in both ``client_t.TaskClient`` and ``client_t.ProcessClient`` must match the Task and Process names registered by the Agent.
 In this case "init_lakeshore" sets up the communication with the Lakeshore device, and "acq" begins data acquisition.